Bargaining in the Shadow of Big Data

 South Texas College of Law Alumni

-Our discussion pushes beyond the cartoonish image of big data as a mechanical fortuneteller that tells lawyers who will win or lose a case, supposedly eliminating research or deliberation.
+Our discussion pushes beyond the cartoonish image of big data as a mechanical fortuneteller that predicts who will win or lose a case, supposedly eliminating research or deliberation.
 We also debunk the alarmist clichés about newfangled technologies eliminating jobs.
-Demand for lawyers capable of effectively practicing law in the shadow of data will continue to increase, as the legal profession catches up to the data-centric approach found in other industries.
-Ultimately, this Article paints a portrait of what big data really means for attorneys, and provides a framework for exploring the theoretical implications of practicing law in the era of big data.
+Demand for lawyers capable of effectively bargaining in the shadow of big data will continue to increase, as the legal profession catches up to the data-centric approach found in other industries.
+Ultimately, this Article paints a portrait of what big data really means for practicing attorneys, and provides a framework for exploring the theoretical implications of lawyering in the era of information analytics.

 Keywords: law, data, analytics, technology, prediction, firm, counsel, courts, judges, machine learning, legal, practice, lawyer, attorney, software, bargaining, litigation, trial, automation, PACER, Coase theorem, black swan, Justice Oliver Wendell Holmes, future, innovation, Moneyball, legal research